 The first stage of this programme aims to strengthen the long term economic future and social fabric of the Simon-Pelé community in Port-Au-Prince, which provides residents with a wide range of training and skill development opportunities.

 The following is an extract from our interviews with several people involved in the project, from our staff in Haiti to local residents.

 Fighting extreme poverty in Haiti

 As our Community Engagement Officer, Watson Tissaint (born and raised in Simon-Pelé) explains, “there are about 30,000 people living in the 5 neighbourhoods that make up Simon-Pelé.
-Each neighbourhood has its own struggles.
-The tremendous amount of help needed in the area has in the past led to violent block wars between small groups.
+Each neighbourhood has its own struggles because of various things.
+The tremendous amount of help needed in the area has in the past led to violent block wars between small groups and so on.
 This has led the community to be perceived as “high risk” (of violence).

 “Simon-Pelé functions outside of any state support.
 People have been left to themselves and do what they can to make a living.
 To help take care of their families, some try to make it through small commerce, others are school teachers or motorbike taxi drivers, and some work in nearby factories.